 6. Manakamana Temple

 When you are on your way to Pokhara, you can visit this fantastic cultural landmark atop a hill.
-You can take a bus from Ratnapark of Kalanki in Kathmandu for Pokhara which generally have Manakamana as a stop, or you can take a bus that takes you to Kurintar directly.
+You can take a bus from Ratnapark of Kalanki in Kathmandu for Pokhara which generally has Manakamana as a stop, or you can take a bus that takes you to Kurintar directly.
 You will have to rent a cable car once you get there which costs you about USD 11 for a one-way ticket and USD 20 for a two-way ticket.
 Prices might vary depending on your nationality.

 - Kurintar, Gorkha, Nepal.